-However, you should also check the general blogging stats available online, and not just those related to your blog.
+However, you should also check the general blogging statistics available online, and not just those related to your blog.
 That way, you’ll have a better understanding of how you can improve your writing to address the needs of your target readers correctly.

 - 67.5% of bloggers started their careers because they wanted to make money